dfinke/powershell-notebooks/README.md

 | 12 | Lists of Other Types            | [12 Notebook](https://tinyurl.com/12-ListsofOtherTypes)
 | 13 | Functions                       | [13 Notebook](https://tinyurl.com/13-Functions)
 | 14 | Hash Tables                     | [14 Notebook](https://tinyurl.com/14-Hashtables)

-## .NET Foundation

-.NET Interactive Notebooks for PowerShell is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

-There are many .NET related projects on GitHub.

-- [Awesome PowerShell](https://github.com/janikvonrotz/awesome-powershell) - links to 100s of PowerShell resources, from the community.

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).